overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

 ### Get user info from token

-Once you have the encrypted JWT token, you can easily decode/decrypt it on your server using one of the [available JWT libraries](https://jwt.io/) and get some additional user info:
+Once you have the encrypted JWT token, you can easily decode/decrypt it on your server side code using one of the [available JWT libraries](https://jwt.io/) and get some additional user info:

 * Sub (username)
 * Nickname